quickhowto/linux/index.md

-## HELLO AND Welcome to my new page
+## Hi, HELLO AND Welcome to my new page

 You can use the [editor on GitHub](https://github.com/quickhowto/linux/edit/master/index.md) to maintain and preview the content for your website in Markdown files.